0xFFrancesco/Node-Get-Financial-Stats/readme.md

 This is kind of how I would have designed the Google Finance website.

+Moreover Google Finance has not much financial data, so from the 19/8/18 update, I use Yahoo Finance to gather the financial data, while still relying on Google Finance for the charts (as they are in SVG and prettier).

 ### Usage:
 - Copy the `config-template.js` file to a new file called `config.js`;
 - Edit the file `config.js` to match your preferences;